-The value of the Bridge Fund is evident throughout all deals, but particularly for our malaria eradication work this year.
-Not only did accelerating the funds required for the vaccination campaign help lifesaving vaccines get to children in need earlier, it proved pivotal in facilitating the project to achieve the most efficient cost, effective logistics and improved pricing on procurement of supplies.
+The value of the Bridge Fund is evident throughout all deals but particularly for our Malaria Initiative work this year.
+Not only did accelerating the funds required for this work help lifesaving interventions get to children in need earlier, it proved pivotal in facilitating the project to achieve the most efficient cost, effective logistics and improved pricing on procurement of supplies.
 With the help of our donors and investors, we're proud of what we've accomplished and look forward to the year ahead.
 We invite you to read more about our impact here.